• About Texas Travel Talk

 Wineries in Stonewall, TX

-Stonewall is located in the middle of Fredericksburg and Johnson City.
+Stonewall is situated between Fredericksburg and Johnson City.
 But there’s also the small town of Hye.
 With both towns side by side, many wineries are within reach.
 If following the Texas Wine Trail, you’ll want to group the wineries in these two towns along with Johnson City.
 FYI – there are many to choose from.

 The Grotto at Westcave Discovery Center – DS.
 Photo Credit: Kim Croisant